The DOL fiduciary regulatory package

-Simply put, while the standards of ERISA fiduciary duties haven’t changed, the line determining what activities can give rise to a fiduciary status by virtue of providing investment advice have been moved, making it easier than ever to cross.
-So, knowing exactly where that line is, what your firm will allow and how you make your compensation is crucial to the success of your practice.
+Simply put, while the standards of ERISA fiduciary duties didn’t change, the line determining what activities can give rise to a fiduciary status by virtue of providing investment advice moved, making it easier to cross.

-Talk to your broker-dealer (BD) or registered investment advisor (RIA) to confirm your fiduciary status and how the fiduciary rule and this delay impacts you and your relationship with your clients.
+Talk to your broker-dealer (BD) or registered investment advisor (RIA) to confirm your fiduciary status and how this ruling impacts you and your relationship with your clients.